Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Multi-Agent Systems

 The {\it credit assignment} problem focuses on appropriately apportioning the group rewards (utilities) to the individual learner.
 The most typical solution is to separate the team rewards for each learner equally or the reward changing trend of individual learners are the same.
 The approach divvying up among each learner and receiving rewards through joint actions or strategies is usually termed {\it global rewards}. \cite{wolpert2002optimal} argue that global reward does not scale well to increasingly difficult problems because the learners do not have sufficient feedback tailored to their own specific actions.

 In contrast, if we do not divide the team rewards equally, evaluating each agent's performance is based on individual behaviors, which means agents do not have the motivation to cooperate and tend to greedy behaviors; these methods are the so-called {\it local reward}.
-Through studies different credit assignment policies, \cite{balch1997learning,Balch99} argue that local reward leads to faster learning rates, but not necessarily to better results than global reward.
+Through studies of different credit assignment policies, \cite{balch1997learning,Balch99} argue that local reward leads to faster learning rates, but not necessarily to better results than global reward.
 Because local rewards increase the homogeneity of the learning group, he suggests that credit assignment selection relies on the desired degree of specialization.
 Furthermore, \cite{mataric1994learning} argues that individual learning processes can be improved by combining separate local reinforcement with types of social reinforcement.

 {\it The dynamics of learning} consider the impact of co-adaptation on the learning processes.
-Assuming agents work in dynamic changing and unstructured environments, they need to constantly track the shifting optimal behavior or strategy adapting to various situations, especially considering the agents may change other group members' learning environments.
+Assuming agents work in dynamic changing and unstructured environments, they need to constantly track the shifting optimal behavior or strategy adapting to various situations, especially considering the agents may change other group members' learning environments. \cite{esteban2017model} proposes a method using probabilistic and learning methods for social robots' decision-making based on affective generation.
 Evolutionary game theory provides a common framework for cooperative MAS learning. \cite{ficici2000game,wiegand2004analysis} studied the properties of cooperative coevolution and \cite{panait2004visual} visualize {\it basins of attraction} to Nash equilibria for cooperative coevolution.
+More recently, \cite{11079504} introduces a general MAS innate-values reinforcement learning architecture from the perspective of individual preferences.